kemuel-albury/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
+##Staking Platform
-I'm going to create a Cryptocurrency exchange dApp that runs on testnet.
+I will create a staking platform that runs on testnet.